Piwigo/Piwigo/doc/README_en.txt

 https://gna.org/mail/?group=phpwebgallery

-It is *highly* recommended to subscribe to PhpWebGallery newsletter.
-This is extremely low-traffic, but will provide you with announcements of new PhpWebGallery releases and serious bug notification.
+It is *highly* recommended to subscribe to Piwigo newsletter.
+This is extremely low-traffic, but will provide you with announcements of new Piwigo releases and serious bug notification.
 You will find available mailing lists at this URL :

 No spam, no commercial use.